About the FICO Credit Score

 This score is built by credit reporting agencies.
 These agencies use the payment history of your various loans: mortgages, car/motorcycle/boat loans, credit cards, and others.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-The original FICO model was developed by Fair Isaac and Company.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-Your FICO score greatly affects how much you pay in interest every month
+Your credit score greatly affects how much you pay in interest every month

 Can I raise my credit score?

-What can you do about your FICO score?
-Unfortunately, not much.
+What can you do to improve your FICO score?
+Very little in the short term.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must remove incorrect data on your credit report.)
+(Of course you can and should have incorrect items removed from your credit report.)

-To raise your credit score, you must obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Before you can improve your credit score, you have to know your score and ensure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-They also provide information and online tools that can help you improve your credit score.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.